INTERNATIONAL CRIME: “Dangerously Increasing” Pirate Activities Off West Africa

 Nigerian piracy has been “increasing in incidence and extending in range,” says Pottengal Mukundan, director of the IMB Piracy Reporting Centre.
 The number of reported incidents is twice what it was for the same period last year.
 At least six of the Nigerian incidents occurred more than 70 nautical miles from the coast “which suggests that fishing vessels are being used as mother ships to attack shipping further afield,” Mukundan said.

 But Somalia continues to dominate with 43 attacks including the hijacking of nine vessels and 144 crew members taken hostage.
 That’s down from 97 incidents and 16 hijackings in the 1st Quarter of 2011.
 The IMB report suggests actions by numerous navies off the Horn of Africa are responsible for the drop in incidents.

 However “it is unlikely that the threat of Somali piracy will diminish in the short to medium term, unless further actions are taken,” the report concluded.

 Here is a link to the IMB’s Live Piracy Incident Map.

 Entry filed under: Africa, International Crime, National Security and Defense, Special Operations.
-Tags: Africa, Coast Guard, Defense, Horn of Africa, International Crime, maritime domain awareness, Navy, pirates.
+Tags: Africa, Coast Guard, Horn of Africa, International Crime, maritime domain awareness, Navy, pirates, Topics.